mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 ---

-Martin Kern, taking the time to show me the nuances of riding on the road in Germany was immeasurable.
-I really enjoyed our ride out to _Heroldsberg_!
+Martin Kern, I enjoyed our ride to _Heroldsberg_.
+Taking the time to show me the nuances of riding in Germany was immeasurable to my experience.

 ---